Carey Olsen Starting Point Guides are intended as a general introduction and guide to different aspects of Jersey law.

 They are a summary of the most important issues that we come across.
 It is very much the edited highlights of those issues.
 If you would like legal advice in relation to any specific circumstances, please do give us a call.

-The aim of this Starting Point Guide is intended to raise management awareness and understanding of the issues surrounding the handling of grievances.
+The aim of this Starting Point Guide is to:

-This Starting Point Guide should be read in conjunction with your organisation's grievance policies and procedures.
+This Starting Point Guide should be read in conjunction with your organisation's disciplinary policy and procedures.

 WHY IS IT SO IMPORTANT?